Vertex Pharmaceuticals Incorporated

 •Zimislecel is an allogeneic, stem cell-derived, fully differentiated, insulin-producing islet cell replacement therapy,

 using standard immunosuppression to protect the implanted cells.
-We have completed the internal manufacturing
+We are enrolling and dosing patients in the Phase

-expect to provide updated timelines for trial completion.
+•We expect to provide updated timelines for the zimislecel and VX-017 programs in 2026.

 Our Business Environment

-In the first quarter of 2026, our total product revenues came primarily from the sale of our medicines for the treatment of
+In the first half of 2026, our total product revenues came primarily from the sale of our medicines for the treatment of

 CF. Our CF strategy involves continuing to develop and obtain approval and reimbursement for treatment regimens that will